Sunghoon-Bae-tm/FCN/README.md

 ## Additional Files
 1. cityscapes_utils.py: utility functions for the Cityscapes dataset
-2. fcn.py: functional implementation of the FCN-8s architecture
-3. keras_custom_callbacks.py: custom Keras callbacks to monitor the trainings of models
+2. keras_custom_callbacks.py: custom Keras callbacks to monitor the trainings of models
-4. mnist_utils.py: utility functions for the MNIST dataset, using tensorflow-datasets
+3. mnist_utils.py: utility functions for the MNIST dataset, using tensorflow-datasets
-5. plot_utils.py: utility functions to display results
+4. plot_utils.py: utility functions to display results
-6. tf_losses_and_metrics.py: custom losses and metrics to train/evalute CNNs
+5. tf_losses_and_metrics.py: custom losses and metrics to train/evalute CNNs
-7. tf_math.py: custom mathematical functions reused in other scripts
+6. tf_math.py: custom mathematical functions reused in other scripts